wow-actions/pr-triage/README.md

 # PR Triage

-> GitHub action to add a label depending on the pull request's status.
+> GitHub Action to add a label depending on the pull request's status.

 ## Usage